Country music: Australia

-In 1952, Dawson began a radio show and went on to national stardom as a singing cowboy of radio, TV and film.
-Slim Dusty (1927–2003) was known as the "King of Australian Country Music" and helped to popularise the Australian bush ballad.
-His successful career spanned almost six decades, and his 1957 hit "A Pub with No Beer" was the biggest-selling record by an Australian to that time, and with over seven million record sales in Australia he is the most successful artist in Australian musical history.
-Dusty recorded and released his one-hundredth album in the year 2000 and was given the honour of singing "Waltzing Matilda" in the closing ceremony of the Sydney 2000 Olympic Games.
-Dusty's wife Joy McKean penned several of his most popular songs.
+Pioneers of a more Americanised country music in Australia included Tex Morton, beginning in the 1930s.
+Other early stars included Buddy Williams, Shirley Thoms and Smoky Dawson.
+Williams was the first Australian-born to record country music in Australia in the late 1930s and began writing bush ballads, later popularized by the likes of Slim Dusty.
+Dusty sang Waltzing Matilda in the closing ceremony of the Sydney 2000 Olympic Games.

-Chad Morgan, who began recording in the 1950s, has represented a vaudeville style of comic Australian country; Frank Ifield achieved considerable success in the early 1960s, especially in the UK Singles Charts and Reg Lindsay was one of the first Australians to perform at Nashville's Grand Ole Opry in 1974.
+Reg Lindsay was one of the first Australians to perform at Nashville's Grand Ole Opry in 1974.
 Eric Bogle's 1972 folk lament to the Gallipoli Campaign "And the Band Played Waltzing Matilda" recalled the British and Irish origins of Australian folk-country.
 Singer-songwriter Paul Kelly, whose music style straddles folk, rock and country, is often described as the poet laureate of Australian music.

+There have been a number of Australian country musicians who have reached global success.
+This includes Olivia Newton-John, Sherrié Austin and Keith Urban.
+Newton-John became the first (and to date only) non-US winner of the Country Music Association Award for Female Vocalist of the Year.

-By the 1990s, country music had attained crossover success in the pop charts, with artists like James Blundell and James Reyne singing "Way Out West", and country star Kasey Chambers winning the ARIA Award for Best Female Artist in three years (2000, 2002 and 2004), tying with pop stars Wendy Matthews and Sia for the most wins in that category.
-Furthermore, Chambers has gone on to win nine ARIA Awards for Best Country Album and, in 2018, became the youngest artist to ever be inducted into the ARIA Hall of Fame.
+By the 1990s, country music had attained crossover success in the pop charts, with artists like James Blundell and James Reyne singing Way Out West, and country star Kasey Chambers winning the ARIA Award for Best Female Artist in three years (2000, 2002 and 2004), tying with pop stars Wendy Matthews and Sia for the most wins in that category.
+Chambers has gone on to win nine ARIA Awards for Best Country Album and, in 2018, became the youngest artist to ever be inducted into the ARIA Hall of Fame.
 The crossover influence of Australian country is also evident in the music of successful contemporary bands the Waifs and the John Butler Trio.
 Nick Cave has been heavily influenced by the country artist Johnny Cash.
-In 2000, Cash, covered Cave's "The Mercy Seat" on the album American III: Solitary Man, seemingly repaying Cave for the compliment he paid by covering Cash's "The Singer" (originally "The Folk Singer") on his Kicking Against the Pricks album.
-Subsequently, Cave cut a duet with Cash on a version of Hank Williams' "I'm So Lonesome I Could Cry" for Cash's American IV: The Man Comes Around album (2002).